 - Outside lines are in-bounds.
 If a player bounces the ball onto any outside line, it is still in play.
 However, if the ball bounces outside of the outside line, it is out of bounds and the player that last hit it is eliminated.

 - Inside lines are out-of-bounds.
 If a player hits a ball onto any inside line then that player is out.
-This applies to ALL inside lines, not just the lines that border her square.
+This applies to ALL inside lines, not just the lines that border one player's square.
 If a ball touches an inside line, the player that hit is last is eliminated.

 Players are not required to stay in their portion of the court.
-They may stand, walk or run anywhere on the court, though it is best to stay in a position to protect your own square.
+They may stand, walk, or run anywhere on the court, though it is best to stay in a position to protect their own square.

 Serving the Ball

 The ball is always served from the highest ranked square to the lowest square.
-Squares one and four are positioned diagonally across the court.
-The server must drop the ball and serve from the bounce.
-The ball must be allowed to bounce once in the receiving square, then the receiving player must hit the ball into another square of his or her choice.
+Squares 1 and 4 are positioned diagonally across the court.
+The server must drop the ball and serve after the bounce.
+The ball must be allowed to bounce once in the receiving square, then the receiving player must hit the ball into another square.
 After the receiver touches the ball, the ball is in play.

 Serves are meant to place the ball fairly into play.
 Because the server must serve the ball the same way each time, it is the receiving player who controls the first play of the game.